By the Numbers

 It's easy to get lost in all the numbers of square footage, endowed totals and rising national rankings.
 What you'll find, though, is that the students, faculty and staff at the University of Arkansas are doing the right things, the smart things and the wise things to make education, research and service more profound.

-Our growth in student population, the construction of new buildings and the U of A's continuing improvement in national rankings are reflections of what we've been doing right.
-They are not a destination on the road trip of college life but merely a rear-view mirror.
+Our growth in student population, the construction of new buildings and the U of A's continuing rise in national rankings are reflections of what we've been doing right.
+The rankings are not a destination on the road trip of college life but merely a nice reflection to see in the rear-view mirror.

 Going Beyond Your Dreams